kid1carus/SDIE/README.md

 If you are UNSURE what device you have, visit https://bit.ly/2kepwpD

-This is only for Windows 10.
-No Windows 7/Windows 8/macOS/Linux support yet.
+Only compatible with Windows Vista and newer (even Windows 10).
+No macOS/Linux support yet.

 Saving SHSH blobs does not require setting a nonce generator.
 Setting a nonce generator is only needed for the actual upgrade/downgrade process.
 (To set a nonce generator you need a jailbreak.
 Currently, the latest jailbreak for all A7-A11 devices running iOS 12.0-12.4 is Unc0ver.
 The latest jailbreak that's A12(X) compatible is Chimera, which works for all A7-A12(X) devices running iOS 12.0-12.1.2)